-WELCOME to the University of Minnesota Building Code Division (BCD) website.
+WELCOME to the University of Minnesota Building Code Department (BCD) website.

 The University BCD provides all of the permit, plan review, inspection, and code related support services applicable to designing, constructing, occupying and using all University facilities.
 We are the permitting and enforcement authority for all building, plumbing, mechanical, electrical, fire and low pressure steam system work.
 The State of Minnesota maintains authority for high pressure steam systems, elevator installations, and contractor licensing and bonding.
 The BCD serves as the liaison with other outside regulatory agencies on code issues that affect the design, construction, and occupancy of University facilities.